yoyoyoseob/ios-DeployOnDayOne-ios-0615-public/README.md

 You might then show a sub-menu for each of these options, something like this for #1 for instance:

 ```
+2015-02-02 08:43:13.211 deployOnDayOne[71560:303]

-@"\r\rYou have chosen to be interviewed.\r1.
-Choose the question you will be asked.\r2.
-Be asked a random question."
+You have chosen to be interviewed.

+1. Choose the question you will be asked.
+2. Be asked a random question.

+Simply type in the option number you are interested in, and press enter.
 ```

 3) When reading interviews of other students, the user should be able to choose which student's `interview` they want to read, and which `question` they would like to see the `answer` to from the chosen `user` (student).
 Feel free to put in triggers for further questions.
 For example, you mentioned sports in an answer, maybe ask them about who their favorite team is.
 This is 100% optional.
 I'd do the simplest case first, then make it more complicated!